 Selseb Side Effects Center

-Selseb shampoo is a liquid antiseborrheic, antifungal preparation for the treatment of seborrheic dermatitis of the scalp, dandruff, and tinea versicolor.
+Selseb (selenium sulfide 2.25%) shampoo is a liquid antiseborrheic, antifungal preparation for the treatment of seborrheic dermatitis of the scalp, dandruff, and tinea versicolor.
 Selseb is available in the generic form termed selenium sulfide.
-Side effects of Selseb can include skin irritation, an increase in normal hair loss, discoloration of the hair, oiliness, and dryness of the hair and scalp.
+Side effects of Selseb include:

 Each gram of Selseb Shampoo contains 22.5 mg selenium sulfide in a viscous suspension of 180 ml.
 Dosage for Selseb depends on the condition for which the shampoo was prescribed.
 For seborrheic dermatitis and dandruff: Generally 2 applications each week for 2 weeks will control symptoms.
 Subsequently, shampoo may be used less frequently - weekly, every 2 weeks, every 3 to 4 weeks or as directed by a physician.
 Selseb should not be applied more frequently than necessary to maintain control.
 For tinea versicolor: Apply to affected areas and lather with a small amount of water.
 Allow product to remain on skin for 10 minutes, then rinse thoroughly.
 Repeat procedure once a day for seven days or as directed by a physician.
-Serious side effects include allergic reactions and eye and skin irritation.
+Selseb may interact with other topical medications.
+Tell your doctor all medications and supplements you use.
 It is also not known whether Selseb can cause fetal harm when applied to the body surfaces of a pregnant woman or can affect reproduction capacity.
 Under ordinary circumstances, Selseb should not be used by pregnant women.
 It is not known whether or not selenium sulfide is secreted in human milk.
 Because many drugs are secreted in human milk, caution should be exercised when Selseb is administered to a nursing woman.
 Safety and effectiveness in the pediatric has not been established for Selseb.

 Our Selseb Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.